Introduction

 The methodology you choose can be modified to fit your project’s particular circumstances and specifications.

-As a result of its consistency, repeatability, and systematic nature, working with Software Development Life Cycle methodologies allows for faster solution deployment.
+As a result of its consistency, repeatability, and systematic nature, working with Software Development Life Cycle (SDLC) methodologies allows for faster solution deployment.

-Furthermore, because of its structure and methodical nature, which allows developers to work in a controlled environment, it enables organisations to deliver high-quality business applications and respond better to market pressure.
+Furthermore, because of its structure and methodical nature, which allows developers to work in a controlled environment,

 We will discuss software development methodologies to help users choose the best approach for their problems.

-Software development lifecycle methodologies illustrate how the selected software development approach and the phases of the Software Development Life Cycle align.
+Software development lifecycle methodologies illustrate how the selected software development approach and the phases of the Software Development Life Cycle (SDLC) align.

-For the software as a whole and each iteration in SCRUM, a global Software Development Life Cycle and a local Software Development Life Cycle are created, depending on the approach, the stage length, and the stage order.
+For the software as a whole and each iteration in SCRUM, a global SDLC and a local Software Development Life Cycle (SDLC)are created, depending on the approach, the stage length, and the stage order.

-The Basic Software Development Life Cycle methodologies are:
+The Basic SDLC methodologies are:

 Waterfall Model

-In “The Waterfall” approach, the whole process of software development is divided into separate phases.
 In this Waterfall model, typically, the outcome of one phase acts as the input for the next phase sequentially.

 The phases of the waterfall model are depicted in the following illustration.